AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/delete-workspaces.md

 >[!NOTE]
 >
->*If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
-For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).
+>*If you don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

 ## Considerations about deleting workspaces

 * You can delete any workspace that either you or anyone in your organizaton has created. <!--this will change with access levels and permissions-->
 * When you delete workspaces, all the record types, taxonomies, and their fields are also deleted. <!--asked Lilit because the confirmation says the records don't delete, but not sure how they can exist outside of a workspace?!-->
-* Deleted workspaces cannot be recovered.
+* Deleted workspaces and the information they contain cannot be recovered.

 ## Delete a workspace